jerrywaller/jerrywaller.github.io/index.md

 *  Assisted in the creation of the LinkGuide, a pathfinder that details the steps needed to create permanent links to articles in subscribed electronic databases.
 *  Supervise the library’s collaborative computer lab, including assisting users with software and scanner issues.
 *  Collection development.

-## Borders Books, Music, & Café (Borders Group Inc.)
- August 1996-August 2004

-### **Manager**

-3/01-8/04

-*Primary Responsibilities:*
-*  Managing a large multi-format store with over $6 million in annual sales.
-*  Training new supervisors and staff on merchandising and inventory systems.
-*  Integrating new technologies into existing systems.
-*  Scheduling 40+ employees and managers.
-*  Recruiting, interviewing, hiring, and terminating.
-*  Payroll budget administration.
-*  Maintaining corporate audit compliance.
-*  Physical plant maintenance.
-*  Loss Prevention.
-*  Restructured the receiving/shelving/alphabetizing system for maximum efficiency.

-### **Assistant Manager (Music & Training)**

-4/97-3/01

-*Primary Responsibilities:*
-*  Supervision of 40+ employees.
-*  Driving sales.
-*  Recruiting, interviewing, conducting reference checks, and hiring.
-*  Orientation and training of new staff, as well as training of existing staff on new systems, technologies, policies, and procedures.
-*  Designed new training documents and refined store's systems for training and follow up.
-*  Created and implemented system for cross-training staff in all three areas of store in order to triple store resources.
-*  Sales floor management, loss prevention, and cost control.
-*  Financial reporting, budget management, office support and cash reconciliation.

-### **Special Projects and Assignments**
-**Store Opening Project Manager (Retail Coordinator)**

-8/99-12/99 and 8/00-12/00

-*Primary Responsibilities:*
-*  Lead teams of staff in the setting up of large multi-format stores.
-*  Trained new managers and store trainers on company systems and procedures.
-*  Liaised  between Corporate Offices, store management, general contractor & subcontractors.
-*  Ensured quality in store layout, fixtures, and physical plant operation.
-*  Acquisition of all necessary permits and certification.
-*  Opened stores on time and under budget.

-**Acting General Manager**

-*Primary responsibilities same as Manager above.*
-* 5/00-7/00 (Cary, NC location)
-* 8/01-10/01 (Greensboro, NC location)

-### Waldenbooks (Borders Group Inc.)
-**Bookseller & Keyholder**

-11/94-07/96

-*Primary Responsibilities:*
-* Merchandising, ordering, receiving, and shelving.
-* Assisted with all areas of bookstore, including maintenance of store, customer service, and cashiering.
-* Opening & closing of store, including cash reconciliation and safe access.